 Further, we are not licensed physical, fitness instructors.
 What we share herein is what we do each day for our own benefit.
 Any information regarding physical activity contained herein may or may not be suited for you or your specific physical or medical condition.

-Diet and Exercise to Get Back in Shape at 50 Plus
+Diet and Exercise is How to Get Back in Shape at 50 Plus

 Because of our mindset and what we do for a living, people want our opinion on health or they share with us their most recent bout with some medical condition.
 It seems that they’re looking for some magic pill or supplement to make it go away.
 I say that because when we start talking about diet and exercise, they shut down, or at least partially.
 They listen but they have a hard time accepting the concept.
 Why is that?